George Newnes: Career

+Vegetarian Company's Saloon

+Newnes funded the magazine by opening a vegetarian restaurant in Manchester.
+Vegetarian restaurants were popular in Manchester at the time.
+The restaurant was called Vegetarian Company's Saloon.
+It was considered a success and on its first day in business it sold out of food in 30 minutes.
+He sold the restaurant to fund a new magazine.

+Tit-Bits

 He began his career in publishing in 1881 when he founded Tit-Bits as a direct response to the Elementary Education Act 1870 which introduced education for children aged 5–12 and hence produced a new young generation able to read.

 The magazine was initially published in Manchester like a mini-encyclopedia, containing extracts from books and other publications, but principally a diverse range of tit-bits of information presented in an easy-to-read format.
-He funded the magazine by opening a vegetarian restaurant in Manchester.

 The addition of competitions increased the readership of the periodical, and in 1884 Newnes moved publication to London.
 He began to work with W. T. Stead, with whom he founded the Review of Reviews in 1890.
 Tit-Bits reached a circulation of 700,000 by the end of the 19th century.
 It paved the way for popular journalism – most significantly, the Daily Mail was founded by Alfred Harmsworth, a contributor to Tit-Bits, and the Daily Express was launched by Arthur Pearson, who worked at Tit-Bits for five years after winning a competition to get a job on the magazine.

+The Strand Magazine

 Arguably his best-known publication was The Strand Magazine, begun in 1891, in which Sir Arthur Conan Doyle was first able to publish his Sherlock Holmes mystery series.
 He also founded other magazine titles, including The Wide World Magazine (1888), The Westminster Gazette (1893), and Country Life (1897).

+Parliamentary career

 Politically, Newnes was Liberal, and in 1885 he was elected as Member of Parliament (MP) for the newly created constituency of Eastern Cambridgeshire or Newmarket.
 He held the seat for ten years, before his defeat by the Conservative millionaire horse-breeder, Harry McCalmont in 1895.
 In addition, Newnes refounded The Westminster Gazette in 1893 to support the Liberal party when The Pall Mall Gazette became a Unionist paper.